liloman/asyncBash/README.md

 Basically we have read the file line by line (proper way in bash), added each line to a queue to be displayed below the PS1 and finally rewrite the command line without the first '#', so 100% equal.

-There is an obvious error we don't check for the file but the important is that there is a keybinding remaining already (remember Ctl-q to clean the screen).
+There is an obvious error we don't check for the file but the important is that there is a keybinding remaining already (did you remember `Ctl-q` to clean the screen?).

 ```bash